Introduction to R List

 my_list <- 6

-We have seen that a list is a very important component of R, which makes it easier to store and manipulate different types of elements.
-With the help of the list, it becomes possible to store different kinds of data structures in one variable and use them as required.
+We have seen that a list is an essential component of R, making it easier to store and manipulate different types of elements.
+With the list’s help, it becomes possible to store different kinds of data structures in one variable and use them as required.

 This has been a guide to the R list.
 Here we discuss an introduction to R List.
 You can also go through our other suggested articles to learn more –